West Dixie League

 'The West Dixie League was an American professional minor league baseball league that operated for two seasons from 1934 to 1935 as a Class C level league.

 History

 The West Dixie League was created when the Dixie League divided into the East Dixie League and West Dixie League in 1934.
+The league included teams from several cities across the region: Louisiana was represented by Baton Rouge and Shreveport; Arkansas by El Dorado; Mississippi by Jackson; and Texas by Henderson, Longview, Tyler, and Waco.

-Nine cities were represented in the league; one was in Louisiana, and eight were in Texas.
-The Jacksonville Jax won both league titles.
+The Jacksonville Jax won both league titles in 1934 and 1935.

 In 1936, the West Dixie League effectively became the East Texas League.